func-i/Trello-estimates-chrome-extension/README.md

 #### 3. Load the Chrome Extension:

-- in the browser, open chrome://extensions/
+- In the browser, open chrome://extensions/
+- Enable Developer Mode (checkbox on the top right)
-- click "Load unpacked extension..."
+- Click "Load unpacked extension..."
-- select the chrome extension folder
+- Select the chrome extension folder

 #### 4. Open the Trello board/card in Chrome